Mycenaean pottery: Documented types

 Ancient pottery differs from modern in the fundamental prevalence of utilitarian intent.
 Where a potter or glass-blower today would spend time creating ceramics or glassware that are individual works of art, or a small class of elite decorative ware, which have no other purpose than display as art, and serving as a repository of stored wealth, the ancient Greeks and Romans seldom had resources to spend on that sort of craftsmanship.
 They concentrated instead on the mass production of pottery for sale to the general population, either locally, or after export.
 Thus standard utilitarian types developed, as described above.

-Typology is best known from the Iron Age, when histories were written, and stories were told pictorially on the pots themselves.
-In classical Greece a vocabulary of pottery types developed.
-There were amphorae for transport, pithoi for storage, kraterai for mixing wine, kylikes for drinking it, and so on.
-The words bring to mind certain well-defined images.
-The pottery is easy to identify.
-The clarity is far different for the types of the Bronze Age.
-Good guesses can be made about the functions of some of these types.
-In the absence of the native names, they have been labelled with classical names reflective of the best guesses as to their functions.

-The historian is not entirely in the dark about the names and functions of this pottery.
-Mycenaean accountants have left records in Linear B on clay tablets of names of the pots and their contents in their or their employers' possession.
-The main difficulty in understanding native concepts is the uncertainty concerning the referents.
-The pots still lie about in large quantities, or did before excavation, in the rooms of the palaces that were destroyed.
-Matching the observed types to the names in the documents remains an ongoing task.

-Ventris and Chadwick listed 14 types of pottery ideogram, numbers 200-213, whose presence in a tablet signified a record of the pottery on the shelf.
-These ideograms are not exact representations of real pottery, but are only verisimilar symbols.
+Scholars refer to many types of Mycenaean pots using classical-era terms such as kylix and amphora.
+Some native Mycenaean Greek terms are known from Linear B records, but it is not always possible to definitively match these terms to known objects.
+In their study of the Linear B tablets, Michael Ventris and John Chadwick listed 14 types of pottery ideogram, numbers 200-213, whose presence in a tablet signified a record of the pottery on the shelf.
 A few, such as the stirrup jar, can easily be matched to a type still extant.
 Most cannot be, but are subject to debate.
 There are usually variants of each one.
 The Linear B nouns are given.
 Some remain unknown or possibly incomplete.
 Others are obviously the prototypes of Iron Age names.
 There is no guarantee, however, that the pottery remained the same during the interim.

 Numbers 200-208 are qualified in the tablets with the BRONZE ideogram, signifying that they were of metal.
 Apparently the same form was often used for metal as for terracotta.
 The ideograms are included here for that reason, with terracotta possible instances.
 The table below displays representative instances of the ideograms and includes possible matches in the real pottery.
 Usually exact matches are not considered possible, but in a few instances, such as the easily identifiable stirrup jar, there is clarity.